eweOS/rollmeow/README.md

 - `cachePath`: A path to store upstream version caches.
 - `packages`: see next section

-## Package Format
+## Package Description

 There're currently three types of packages and rollmeow fetches their versions differently,

-- Regex-matching packages.
-This is the main type and these packages come with both `url` and `regex` property. rollmeow fetches the URL and synchronize version information based on the provided regex.
-- Batched packages.
-These packages come with `follow` property. rollmeow uses version information of the package specified by `follow` property for them.
-  This type is useful to track subpackages and grouped packages (for example, KDE).
-- Manully-checked packages.
-These packages act as placeholders and provide `url` property only. rollmeow doesn't synchronize or store version information for them.
+### Regex-matching packages

 ```
 {
 		url:		string
-[OPTIONAL]	regex:		string
+		regex:		string
 [OPTIONAL]	postMatch:	string function(string match)
 [OPTIONAL]	filter:		boolean function([string] verArray)
 [OPTIONAL]	note:		string
-[OPTIONAL]	follow:		string
 }
 ```

+This is the main type and these packages come with both `url` and `regex` property. rollmeow fetches the URL and synchronize version information based on the provided regex.

 - `url`: URL to fetch
 - `regex`: A Lua regex for matching version strings. `-` modifier is not